top of page

 Execution failure is rarely a capability issue.

-It’s a coordination and synchronization issue under pressure.
+It’s a coordination and synchronization breakdown under pressure.

 Why Execution Slows Under Pressure